A Doll’s House at the Duke of York’s Theatre

 Rowan sometimes falters but improves as the play draws to its end.

 Cracknell’s production of The Doll’s House is overall uncomfortably fragile, like a house of cards ready to fall to pieces.

 Photo: Johan Persson

-A Doll’s House is on at the Duke of York’s Theatre until 26th October 2013, for further information or to book visit here.
+A Doll’s House is on at the Duke of York’s Theatre until 26th October 2013.
+For further information or to book visit the show’s website here.